Friday, December 31, 2010

 Alice Wu, co-founder, designer and partner of the womenswear line Feral Childe is already very excited about Textile Talk.
 "What a great resource!
 I like the personal style of writing and have already made use of and found the resource and links pages to be very valuable.
 I look forward to more articles and will definitely be a frequent visitor to the site."
 She adds " The Textile Talk blog offers me a perspective from people who know and love textiles (and the business of it all!).
 There are consumer fashion websites, and there are websites for designers such as PatternPeople that focus on prints, or purely business but I think Textile Talk offers a unique B2B angle that is again, personal yet industry oriented."

-Fabric Stock Exchange, this blog allows readers to become guest editors and share their own insight and opinions by submitting their posts themselves; whether it's a written article or simply an image or video.
+Apparel, automotive, hospitality, outdoor and eco and sustainable fabrics are all included in the topics to be discussed.
+More than just the voice of the Fabric Stock Exchange, this blog allows readers to become guest editors and share their own insight and opinions by submitting their posts themselves; whether it's a written article or simply an image or video.

-Sheryl Sapriel, "The Fabric Stock Exchange's Textile Talk is a visually exciting and interesting blog about fabric that is informative, educational and fun."
+According to owner and industry expert, Sheryl Sapriel, "The Fabric Stock Exchange's Textile Talk is a visually exciting and interesting blog about fabric that is informative, educational and fun."
 Blog Updates will also be posted on the company's Facebook, Twitter and Linked-In pages.

 About The Fabric Stock Exchange